cornelcroi/photo-sharing-website/README.md

 ## Goal

 Build a self-contained, declarative infrastructure, static photo gallery to share pictures without needing to run, maintain (or pay for) servers.

+TODO - create video demo like https://github.com/jpsim/AWSPics

+## Key points

-The application has 2 modules
+- The application has 2 modules
     - **Admin** with the following features:
         - Allow the admin user sign in
         - Store data about albums, photos
         - Upload photos
         - Automatically creates photo different thumbnails to be used on the static website
         - Automatically detects relevant labels for each uploaded photo
         - Generates the static website based on all metadata stored inside DynamoDB
     - **Static website**
         - Is being generated on demand by a AWS Lambda
+- CloudFront is used to serve the reactjs application and the static website
+- Direct access to the S3 Web Bucket is blocked.
+All traffic must passe through CloudFront
+- To resize the pictures use Sharp library is used

 ## The architecture